tabeafry/tabeafry/README.md

 - 👋 Hi, I’m @tabeafry
-- 👀 I’m interested in Data Science, Informationsystems
+- 👀 I’m interested in Bioinformatics and Data Science
-- 🌱 I’m currently learning Informatics & Business at CAU
+- 🌱 I’m currently learning Bioinformatics at Leipzig University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me stu229036@mail.uni-kiel.de
+- 📫 How to reach me t.fry@studserv.uni-leipzig.de

 <!---
 tabeafry/tabeafry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.